-Various water depths were considered and values were selected so that the influence of this variable could be evaluated.
-The water depths studied on the concrete surface varied from 0.12 in. to 0.70 in.
+Various water depths, measured from the top of the surface asperities, were considered and values were selected so that the influence of this variable could be evaluated.
+The water depths studied on the concrete surface varied from 0.12 to 0.70 in.
 This is a very wide range, with the upper limit being rather impractical, but studied to see just how much effect the water depth had on spin-down and if there was a point past which it had no effect.
-The depths selected for the bituminous surface treatment (seal coat) varied from 0.25 in. to 0.70 in.
+The depths selected for the seal coat surface varied from 0.25 in. to 0.70 in.
 This range was considered because when using water depths below 0.25 in. on this particular surface it was extremely difficult to obtain any data, the main reason being that the speeds necessary to cause spin-down at the lower water depths were not achievable with the test vehicle.
 On the third and fourth surfaces the water depth was varied from 0.12 to 0.40 in.
+On the fifth surface the water depth was varied from 0.18 in. to 0.40 in.
 It was found that this is a more realistic range of water depths and that there were ample data produced using these values.